By appointment only

 RPPF is thrilled to present a contemporary concerto recording opportunity for selected RPPF Alumni.
 This event is scheduled for September 30 and October 1, 2021.
 The public is invited to the October 1st play-through and performance.
 Schedule to be posted soon.

 My long-time friend and composer Michael Colina, has recently finished a lengthy 5-movement piano concerto that will be rehearsed, recorded, and performed at USF in Tampa.
-The project will take place in the USF Concert Hall with The Florida Orchestra conducted by Stuart Malina (Music Director and Conductor of the Harrisburg Symphony Orchestra; Principal Guest Conductor of The Florida Orchestra).
+The project will hopefully take place in the USF Concert Hall with The Florida Orchestra conducted by Stuart Malina (Music Director and Conductor of the Harrisburg Symphony Orchestra; Principal Guest Conductor of The Florida Orchestra).
 Recording sessions will be filmed as well as recorded.
-A live run-through performance with audience is planned for May 29.
+A live run-through performance with audience is planned as soon as the pandemic subsides.

 All are welcome to attend.

 This project is intended as a career builder for young pianists.
 Five pianists will learn and perform one movement each.
 The soloists will receive national and international publicity and will also receive complimentary CD’s and DVD’s.
 Travel inside the USA, hotel, per-diem, and local transportation will be covered.

 We hope to do more projects like this in the future!